russelljjarvis/asu_opt/README.md

 The output of this program is a series of png images.
 Each file names is indexed by iterations of generation.
 By clicking through the series of images you can watch a GA population converge around an optima of a trivial error function.

 Question: How do you know that the program is solving both objective functions when only one of them is plotted.
 Answer: Need to fix in the future, such a 2D matrix of the error surface is made.
-Such that each element of the matrix represents the simple linear sum f(x)+g(y).
-This doesn't represent the problem well for the nsga algorithm
+Such that each element of the matrix represents the simple linear sum f(x,y).
-Where f(x) and g(y) can be manipulated using non linear combinations of each.

 The program can be run with or without scoop (see more on that below).